SebastianS-1997/mtDNA_analysis/README.md

 ```bash
 https://github.com/skoczylass/mtDNA_analysis.git
 ```
-1. Ensure you have Python installed.
-You can download it from here.
+1. Make sure you have Python 3.11 installed.
+You can download it here.

-2. Install the required Python libraries:
+2. Install the necessary Python libraries:

 ```bash
 pip install pandas